Sunday Slow Cooker Pot Roast with Mushrooms

 What’s The Best Cut Of Beef To Use For Pot Roast?

 Although grocery stores often label various cuts of beef as “pot roast,” the term actually refers to the cooking method and not a specific cut of meat.
+When making pot roast, you always want to choose a tough cut of meat and plan to cook it slowly and at a low temperature.

 Tough cuts of beef are reasonably lean and contain a lot of connective tissue that breaks down into gelatin during cooking.
-That gelatin is what gives pot roast its melt-in-your mouth richness and beefy flavor.
+That gelatin is what gives pot roast its melt-in-your-mouth richness and beefy flavor.

 If you find a piece of meat labeled “pot roast” at the market and are unsure of what the cut is, ask the butcher.
-While rump (or bottom round) roasts are an acceptable choice for this and other pot roast recipes, in our experience, boneless chuck roast is a better option.
+While rump (or bottom round) roasts are an acceptable choice for this and other pot roast recipes, in our experience, a boneless chuck roast is a better option.

+Boneless chuck roast comes from the shoulder portion of the animal and is sometimes called a shoulder roast.
+Rump roasts come from the more muscular outside of the back leg.
 The reason we prefer the chuck roast is that, while still considered lean, it does contain a little more fat and connective tissue than the rump and that translates to a juicier, more tender pot roast.

 Sunday Slow Cooker Pot Roast with Mushrooms